MEN'S COLLEGE BASKETBALL TEAMS

 Super Bowl parlays

-A parlay is a series of bets you put down in a single wager.
+A parlay is a series of bets you put down in a single wager, it can be on the same game (like for the Super Bowl) or multiple games.
 For example, you can bet in three legs: First leg Chicago will lead at the end of the first half, second leg Denver will win in the second half, and leg three that the quarterback will pass for over 215 yards.
 Each of those bets has specific odds, which would pay out quite nicely if they win.

 All conditions must be met with a parlay to win the bet.
 Combining them into a single wager extends the odds, resulting in a much larger payout than if you'd bet on each of those conditions individually.